 There are two basic types of interest rates: fixed and variable.

-When the Fed raises rates in an effort to curb inflation, you can expect to pay more if you have a variable-rate line of credit, credit card, or other variable-rate loan.
-In particular, credit cards often have higher variable rates, which become even more expensive in a rising rate environment.
+When the Fed raises rates, you might pay more if you have a variable-rate line of credit, credit card, or other variable-rate loan.
+In particular, credit cards often have higher variable rates, which can become more expensive if interest rates rise.

-If you’re interested in seeing how much you might save in interest by consolidating higher-interest debt, you can use our debt consolidation calculator.
-In addition to potential savings, a loan for debt consolidation can simplify your financial life by offering one set regular monthly payment.
+If you’re interested in seeing how much you might save on interest compared to a higher-rate loan, you can use our debt consolidation calculator.
+A loan for debt consolidation could also simplify your finances with one set regular monthly payment.

 What is the best way to combat rising interest rates?